Sabin Merino

-Sabin Merino Zuloaga ([s̺aβin meɾino]; [saˈβim meˈɾino]; born 4 January 1992) is a Spanish professional footballer who plays mainly as a left winger for Liga MX club Atlético San Luis on loan from Real Zaragoza.
+Sabin Merino Zuloaga ([s̺aβin meɾino]; [saˈβim meˈɾino]; born 4 January 1992) is a Spanish professional footballer who plays mainly as a left winger for Primera Federación club Barakaldo.

 Club career

 Athletic Bilbao

-Born in Urduliz, Biscay, Basque Country, Merino graduated from Danok Bat CF's youth academy after spells at Athletic Bilbao's Lezama and American team Javanon FC.
-In the summer of 2011 he returned to the Lions, and made his debut as a senior with the farm team in Tercera División.
+Born in Urduliz, Biscay, Basque Country, Merino graduated from Danok Bat CF's youth academy following spells at Athletic Bilbao's Lezama and American club Javanon FC.
+In the summer of 2011 he returned to the Lions, and made his debut as a senior with the farm team in the Tercera División.

-On 21 June 2013, Merino was promoted to the reserves in the Segunda División B. On 29 June 2015, after scoring a career-best 18 goals during the season as they returned to Segunda División after a 19-year absence, he was promoted to the main squad in La Liga.
+On 21 June 2013, Merino reached the reserves in the Segunda División B. On 29 June 2015, after scoring a career-best 18 goals during the season as they returned to Segunda División after a 19-year absence, he was promoted to the main squad in La Liga.

 Merino made his official debut with the first team on 6 August 2015, coming on as a second-half substitute for Javier Eraso in a 0–0 away draw against Inter Baku PIK in the third qualifying round of the UEFA Europa League.
-After the departure of Guillermo he was finally granted a place in the roster, being assigned #25.
+After the departure of Guillermo, he was finally granted a place in the roster, being assigned #25.

-Merino started in the 4–0 home rout of FC Barcelona in the Supercopa de España on 14 August 2015 as a left winger, providing the assist for Aritz Aduriz's second goal.
-He scored his first professional goal on 20 August, the first in a 3–2 Europa League playoff round loss at MŠK Žilina.
+Merino started the 4–0 home rout of FC Barcelona in the Supercopa de España on 14 August 2015 as a left winger, providing the assist for Aritz Aduriz's second goal.
+He scored his first at the professional level six days later, opening an eventual 3–2 Europa League playoff round loss at MŠK Žilina.

 Merino scored his first goal in the Spanish top flight on 23 September 2015, in a 1–2 home defeat against Real Madrid.

 Leganés

 On 31 August 2018, Merino was loaned to CD Leganés in the same league for one year.
-The following May, after Athletic released him, he automatically joined the Madrid club on a permanent one-year deal.
+The following May, Athletic released him and he joined the Madrid club on a permanent one-year deal.

 Deportivo

-Merino signed for Deportivo de La Coruña of Segunda División on 14 January 2020, after agreeing to a two-and-a-half-year contract.
+Merino signed for Deportivo de La Coruña of Segunda División on 14 January 2020, agreeing to a two-and-a-half-year contract.
 He scored four times in his first four matches with the club, surpassing previous holder Bebeto who held the distinction since 1992; this feat earned him January's Segunda División Player of the Month award.